Importing Data With The Import Wizard

 Enter Data Columns To Import that match the structure of your import file.
 Typically, you will select elapsed time and displacement values toimport.
 The Import Wizard also allows you to import time recorded as date and clock time values when an elapsed time column is not available.
 For example, if your data logger file contains a total of five data columns with elapsed time in column 3 and water-level displacement in column 5, enter the values shown below.

-The Weight column is optional; if your file does not contain weights for the readings, AQTESOLV for Windows assigns a default value of 1.0 for each reading.
+The Weight column is optional; if your file does not contain weights for the readings, AQTESOLV assigns a default value of 1.0 for each reading.

 - In the third step of the Import Wizard, select transformation and filter options to modify the data contained in the import file.
 Click Finish after selecting these options to import the file.